SymfonyCasts/design-patterns/sfcasts/factory.md

 Another approach is having a single `make` method that receives an argument that determines what object to create.
-This is useful when the application is more dynamic, the `$type` value can come from the user's input, or from the request, or something else.
+This is useful when the application is more dynamic, the `$type` value may come from the user's input, or from a request, or something else.

 ```php
 class WeaponFactory